Gibberlings3/transitions/transitions/readme.transitions.english.txt

 ------------------------------------------------------------------------
 Clean up townsfolk chatter with reference to Sarevok
 ------------------------------------------------------------------------
-Requires Main Component and BG1EE or EET
+Requires Main Component and BGEE or EET
-An import from Endless BG1 of changes to various townsfolk.
+An import from Endless BGEE of changes to various townsfolk.
 Will use EBG1's version if available

 ------------------------------------------------------------------------
 Clean up the wounded from the thieves maze
 ------------------------------------------------------------------------
-Requires Main Component and BG1EE or EET
+Requires Main Component and BGEE or EET
 Remove Winski and Voleta from the thieves' maze and have Denkod inform the group of their whereabouts
 If someone in the group wears Sarevok's armor or helm, Denkod will provide some comedic relief
 NOTE: If you installed the clean-up quests component, Winski will disappear from the thieves' maze even if you don't install this component